vygr/ChrysaLisp/docs/MACROS.md

 qualified to talk about yet.

-So let's start slow and work our way up to my level, basic Amoeba... the Lisp Gurus are going to die laughing at my attempts to cover this subject...
+So let's start slow and work our way up to my level, basic Amoeba... the Lisp Gurus are going to die laughing at my attempts to cover this subject.

 ## Macros are just functions